hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 }
 ```

-Even when you navigate with an index, it does not introduce any overhead:
+Even when we navigate with an index, it does not introduce any overhead:

 ```kotlin
 for (i in array.indices) { // no iterator created